 The collection includes fossil preparations for four microfossil groups: calcareous nannofossils, foraminifera, radiolarians and diatoms.

 Material comes from drilling legs 1 to 189, with each centre carrying identical sample sets.

 In addition to the IODP standard microfossil reference material, the GNS Science facility holds extensive microfossil collections resulting from detailed biostratigraphic studies, by local micropaleontologists, of selected intervals in seafloor drillholes of the New Zealand region.

-For a full description of the Integrated Ocean Drilling Program and current drilling operations visit the IODP web site.
+For a full description of the Integrated Ocean Discovery Program and current drilling operations visit the IODP web site.

 The following equipment and material are available for researchers visiting the GNS Science Micropaleontological Reference Centre (MRC):

 - PC with video imaging system

 - complete set of DSDP/ODP/IODP initial and scientific reports

 - 2759 diatom preparations (Legs 1-112)

 For access to the GNS Science collections, please contact the MRC curator Randall McDonnell.